contact us

 About us

-GROUND UP was started by two much loved and much respected Gija leaders: Mr. Peters and Ms. Thomas.
+GROUND UP was started by two much loved and respected Gija leaders: Mr. Peters and Ms. Thomas.

 Some of the Ground Up members were living and working in the Warmun Community, in the East Kimberley region of W.A.
 Over a number of years, strong bonds were built with Mr. Peters and Ms. Thomas.